-- 1. Select the Implementation Repository directory in which you wish to register the server.
-For example, to register a server in directory Bank, select the icon for this directory in the main window. - 2.
-Select Server/New.

-A tabbed folder appears in the right pane of the main window as shown in Figure 7.5 on page 72.
-This folder is used to record a server's registration details.

-- Enter the server name in the Server Name text box on the General tab. - If the server is an Orbix Java server, click the Orbix Java Server check box. - 5.
+- Select the Implementation Repository directory in which you wish to register the server.
+For example, to register a server in directory Bank, select the icon for this directory in the main window. - Select Server/New. - A tabbed folder appears in the right pane of the main window as shown in Figure 13.
+This folder is used to record a server's registration details. - Enter the server name in the Server Name text box on the General tab. - 4.
+If the server is an Orbix Java server, click the Orbix Java Server check box. - 5.
 By default, only the user who registers the server can run clients that launch the server or invoke operations on server objects. - To provide server access rights to other users, click the Rights tab.
-The Rights tab is described in "Providing Server Access Rights to Users" on page 73. - 6.
+The Rights tab is described in "Providing Server Access Rights to Users" on page 49. - 6.
 The default server primary activation mode is shared.
-The default secondary activation mode is normal.

-To modify the server activation details, click the Activation tab.
-The Activation tab is described in "Specifying Server Activation Details" on page 75.
+The default secondary activation mode is normal. - To modify the server activation details, click the Activation tab.
+The Activation tab is described in "Specifying Server

+Activation Details" on page 51.

-Figure 7.5: Registering a New Server
+Figure 13: Registering a New Server